-Thailand has now ostensibly transitioned to a democratically-elected government, but the exhibit, organized by Thai Lawyers for Human Rights, displayed artifacts from five years of human rights abuses and social movements under the country’s outgoing military dictatorship, including banners with anti-junta messages, photos of activists imprisoned and harassed for their work.
+Thailand has now ostensibly transitioned to a democratically-elected government, but the exhibit, organized by Thai Lawyers for Human Rights, displayed artefacts from five years of human rights abuses and social movements under the country’s outgoing military dictatorship, including banners with anti-junta messages, photos of activists imprisoned and harassed for their work.

-The military junta held elections on March 24 after months of controversies and maneuvering.
+The military junta held elections on March 24 after months of controversies and manoeuvring.
 The junta-aligned party managed to put together a ruling coalition and in June, the military-dominated parliament voted in junta leader Prayuth Chan-o-cha as the new prime minister.

 Despite a cloud of questions around the elections, the transition received a stamp of approval from international governments.
 In late July, the United States certified that Thailand had once again become a democracy, a move that allows Washington to reinstate normal diplomatic and military ties with Bangkok.